 Here’s a map for Kadunce (scroll down the list and click).

 Devil’s Kettle Falls • Judge CR Magney State Park

-Even though many of these hiking trails are in state parks, this is the only one where you’ll need a park sticker to park your car.
-Don’t let that stop you, though—it’s well worth it!
-(Besides, we want to support the parks that give us these wonderful hiking trails!)
+You’ll need a state park sticker to get to the trailhead for Devil’s Kettle.
+But don’t let that stop you—it’s well worth it!
+(Besides, we want to support the parks that maintain these wonderful hiking trails!)